njones61/vbaprimer/docs/01_excel/04_names/names.md

 ## Deleting a Name

 One needs to be careful when deleting a name associated with a cell or range.
 You CANNOT select the cell or range and then delete the name from the name box in the upper left corner of the worksheet.
 This may appear to delete the name but it does not.
-The only way to delete a name is using the Name Manager.
+The only way to delete a name is using the **Name Manager**.

 ## Sample Workbook